 Fire permits apply only for the dates noted on the permit.
 If plans change a new permit is required.
 Permits may be cancelled if conditions deteriorate or fire fighting resources are tied up at a fire.

 Fire permits are issued subject to the conditions listed on the permit form and attached sheet and apply to daylight hours only.
 Additional conditions may be imposed by a Principal Rural Fire Officer.

 Permits for larger scrub clearing fires, or clean-ups after logging must be issued by the Principal Rural Fire Officer and additional planning and conditions may apply.
 Conditions are listed in the document Conditions applying to fires in the open air.

-Fires are not permitted at the beach at any time unless a fire permit is obtained from the relevant authority.
-For further information or to obtain a permit, phone Council's Customer Services on 03 311 8900.
+Fires are not permitted at the beach at any time unless a fire permit is obtained from Waimakariri Fire and Emergency New Zealand.
+For further information or to obtain a permit, phone Waimakariri Fire and Emergency New Zealand on 0800 965 468.

 Fireworks are considered to be fires in the open and the same conditions apply to fireworks as to other fires in the open.
 Ensure that fireworks are let off in an area clear of vegetation and that a water supply is available.